ethereum/consensus-specs/specs/bellatrix/vanity.md

 ### Merge transition

 When the merge transition completes, themed art MAY be displayed.
 This confirms to the user that they correctly configured the engine API connection.
-The condition to check is that `is_merge_transition_complete` reports `True` for the chain head, but `False` for its parent.
+The condition to check is that `is_merge_transition_complete` at the chain head as selected by fork choice transitions from `False` to `True`.
 Art MAY be displayed repeatedly in case of reorgs around the merge transition.

 ### Merge finalization